NOAA-GFDL/MDTF-diagnostics/README.md

 - Restart the terminal to reload the updated shell login script.

+- Mac OS users may encounter a benign Java warning pop-up: *To use the "java" command-line tool you need to install a JDK.* It's safe to ignore it.

 The framework’s environments will co-exist with an existing Miniconda/Anaconda installation. *Do not* reinstall Miniconda/Anaconda if it's already installed for the user who will be running the framework: the installer will break the existing installation (if it's not managed with, eg., environment modules.)

 ### 2.2 Framework-specific environment installation